BODMAS Questions That Will Test Your Primary School Pupils

 BODMAS beyond primary

-Whilst there isn’t a direct mention of the ‘order of operations’ in the secondary maths curriculum, the KS3 maths and GCSE maths curriculums do require pupils to “use conventional notation for the priority of operations, including brackets, powers, roots and reciprocals” and to “recognise and use relationships between operations including inverse operations”.
+Whilst there isn’t a direct mention of the ‘order of operations’ in the secondary maths curriculum, the KS3 maths and GCSE maths curriculums do require pupils to “use conventional notation for the priority of operations, including brackets, powers, roots and reciprocals” and to “recognise and use relationships between operations, including inverse operations”.
+Therefore, the importance of the BODMAS rule extends far beyond primary school.
+This key concept must be introduced and taught effectively in KS2 maths to prevent common misconceptions and ensure students possess the fluency needed for GCSE success.

 DO YOU HAVE STUDENTS WHO NEED MORE SUPPORT IN MATHS?